 The proposal amends § 18.2-31 to add to the definition of aggravated murder the willful, deliberate, and premeditated killing of a correctional officer as defined in § 53.1-1.
-Under current statute, this offense would be charged as a first-degree murder offense, which is a Class 2 felony.
-By elevating the offense to aggravated murder, the penalty is increased to a Class 1 felony.1

-In addition, if the offender is at least 18 years old, the aggravated murder of a correctional officer is punishable by a mandatory minimum term of confinement for life.
+Under current statute, this offense would be charged as an aggravated murder offense, which is a Class 1 felony.1 Under the proposal, if the offender is at least 18 years old, the aggravated murder of a correctional officer is punishable by a mandatory minimum term of confinement for life.